 unsmiling, fingers blurred, only movement

-his left heel tamping down the beat.
+his left heel tapping, right on the button.

 There's nothing free about expression.